Natural Autism Support (Monster Included!)

 We still have fun.

-Then I went in the other room and saw it.
+Then I went into the other room and saw it.
 Them.
 And laughed.

 "Here comes a four-footed monster.
 We are a four-footed monster...."